Throughout the website we provide links to relevant patient groups, who may be able to provide advice and support

-Hypoparathyroidism is a rare condition in which not enough parathyroid hormone is produced by the parathyroid glands, resulting in low calcium levels in the bloodstream.
+Hypoparathyroidism is a rare condition characterised by inadequate parathyroid hormone production from the parathyroid glands, resulting in low calcium levels in the bloodstream.

 Hypophosphataemia is the term used to describe low levels of phosphate in the blood.
 It is most commonly caused by hyperparathyroidism and vitamin D deficiency.

 Hyperthyroidism is a common condition where the thyroid gland becomes overactive and produces too much thyroid hormone.